wvbe/ng-dualshock/README.md

+What does it even do?
+===
+It is a small node app that serves data read from your dualshock 3 controller, and an interface for show.
+It may be worth mentioning that you'll have to run the software on the machine that's connected to the controller.
+Other than that, use it for awesome lifehacks and positive evolution of your family and the human race as a whole.

 Prerequisites
 ===
 For the package to run, you will need to install some prerequisites.
 These can be installed in any order but are